celestiaorg/celestia-node/docs/adr/adr-11-blocksync-overhaul.md

 To write an entire EDS `Put` method is introduced.
 Internally, it

-- Serializes the EDS into the CARv1(*) //TODO Describe in something like EDStoCAR func and its reverse form
+- Serializes the EDS into the CARv1 via `share.WriteEDS`
-- Wraps it with DAGStore's [FileMount](https://github.com/filecoin-project/dagstore/blob/master/mount/file.go#L10)
+- Wraps it with `DAGStore`'s [FileMount](https://github.com/filecoin-project/dagstore/blob/master/mount/file.go#L10)
-- Converts `DataRoot` into the `shard.Key`
+- Converts `DataRoot` into the [`shard.Key`](https://github.com/filecoin-project/dagstore/blob/master/shard/key.go#L12)
-- Registers the Mount as a shard on the DAGStore
+- Registers the Mount as a Shard on the `DAGStore`

 NOTE: Registering on the DAGStore automatically populates top-level index with shares/proofs accessible from stored EDS so this is out of scope of the document.